 Such couples might be required to take a course, prior to the blessing, which covers the Catholic understanding of friendship, community, love, sexuality, service, and vocation.
 And far from weakening Church teaching or creating scandal through ambiguity, by having the blessing include promises to love and serve one another and the Church in handing themselves over to the Church and striving to abide by Her teachings, such blessings might actually serve to publicly promote Catholic teaching.

 Yes, many gay Catholic couples are not interested in living in accord with Church teaching.
 The same is true of many opposite-sex couples that have been married in the Catholic Church, teach in the Catholic schools, and take part in the life of the parish.
 But simply because many (or even most) do not want to live by Church teaching, does not mean that no one wants to.
-I do.